 How can I practice saying "mirror" in a Southern accent?

-Listen to our audio clip, slow it down, and repeat several times, focusing on the ‘meer’ sound.
+Listen to our audio clip, and then repeat several times, focusing on the ‘meer’ sound.

 Why do Southerners drop syllables in words like "mirror"?